 North of the church, you can find the county jail, which was built in 1858.
 It is no longer in use, and you can’t enter it, but it is still a fun point of historical interest.

 Lastly, head north again, and you will make it to the county courthouse.
 This courthouse was built in 1854 and is the oldest courthouse that is still in use in California.
 There are a few plaques to see here, and it is certainly worth the stop.

 Before leaving Mariposa, make sure you head over to the Mariposa Museum.
 This museum preserves the area’s history well with many beautiful exhibits designed to look like the old town center and just a ton of information to take in.

 If you do nothing else in this town, then make sure you stop at the museum.
 It is easily one of the best museums I have been to for California history, and I really enjoyed my time there.

 They also have a large outdoor area with mining equipment and a building that used to serve as the printing building for the town newspaper.
 They still have the printing press inside, but it is only open on tours to see.

-I spent a good hour at the museum and easily could have spent more time exploring the museum and the rest of the town.
-I loved the half day I spent in Mariposa, and I recommend you check it out if you are visiting Yosemite and looking for an excellent half day adventure outside of the park.
+I spent a good hour at the museum and could easily have spent more time exploring the museum and the rest of the town.
+I loved the half day I spent in Mariposa, and I recommend you check it out if you are visiting Yosemite and looking for a unique adventure outside of the park.
 Let me know what you think in the comments.